Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Introduction

 Our motivation further draws from objective collapse theories~\cite{Bassi_03_PhyRep,Bassi2013Review,BohmBub_66_RevModPhys, Gisin84, Ghirardi_1986, Diosi_87_PLA, Ghirardi_90_PRA, percival95, aritroPhD,aritro2,aritro1,aritro3,Wezel10,Wezel_2009,Romeral_2024}, which aim at resolving the quantum measurement problem via modifications of quantum theory.
 The irreversible and random phenomenon of quantum state reduction or wave-function collapse during measurements also cannot be accounted for, within the time-reversal symmetric Schr\"odinger equation, and constitutes the quantum measurement problem~\cite{Wigner63,leggett2005quantum,Bassi_03_PhyRep,aritroPhD,Landsman2017}.
 Objective collapse theories resolve this problem by introducing small modifications to Schr\"odinger's equation in such a way that the unitary time evolution of microscopic particles is unaffected in any noticeable way, while the effect of the modifications dominate the dynamics in the macroscopic regime and cause quantum superpositions of large objects to reduce to classical configurations~\cite{Bassi_03_PhyRep,Bassi2013Review,BohmBub_66_RevModPhys, Gisin84, Ghirardi_1986, Diosi_87_PLA, Ghirardi_90_PRA, percival95, aritroPhD,aritro2,aritro1,aritro3,Wezel10,Wezel_2009,Romeral_2024}.
 In this context, quantum systems approaching the thermodynamic limit are also understood to be in the quantum-to-classical crossover regime: a regime where classicality is expected to emerge from the underlying quantum theory of its constituents.

 A typical objective collapse theory, however, cannot lead to any universal notion of thermalization, since the information of the initial conditions remain partially preserved via the so called Martingale condition, allowing the emergence of Born's statistics~\cite{Bassi_03_PhyRep,aritro2,aritro3,aritroPhD} (also see Appendix.~\ref{App.1}).
-Hence, corrections leading to objective collapse and those corrections leading to thermalization may be treated separately~\cite{aritroPhD}, the latter being the focus of this article.
+Hence, corrections leading to objective collapse and those corrections leading to thermalization must be treated separately~\cite{aritroPhD}, the latter being the major focus of this article.

-After a brief discussion of thermalization in classical and quantum systems in Sec.~\ref{Sec2:Lit_Rev}, in Sec.~\ref{Sec3:OQT} we consider the strongest possible notion of quantum thermalization, that at the level of pure states and discuss the requirements of a modified quantum theory with objective quantum thermalization (OQT).
+After a brief discussion of thermalization in classical and quantum systems in Sec.~\ref{Sec2:Lit_Rev}, in Sec.~\ref{Sec3:OQT} we consider the strongest possible notion of quantum thermalization, that at the level of pure states of individual closed systems, and we discuss the requirements of a modified quantum theory with objective quantum thermalization (OQT).
 A generic form of an OQT model is argued, and we demonstrate how a fluctuation-dissipation relation enforces physicality conditions, such as norm preservation and the absence of superluminal signalling.
-Ensembles of systems are shown to evolve via a (linear) quantum semi-group.
+Ensembles of systems are shown to evolve via a quantum semi-group.

-Further, in Sec.~\ref{Sec3a}, the ensemble expectations of the energy and the long time steady states of the OQT model are used to extract stringent constraints and a unique form of the OQT model is established which allows systems to equilibrate to a microcanonical distribution, while entropy increases and converges to Boltzmann's thermodynamic entropy at equilibrium.
+Further, in Sec.~\ref{Sec3a}, the ensemble expectations of the conserved energy and the long-time steady states of the OQT model are used to extract stringent constraints and a unique form of the OQT model is established, which allows systems to equilibrate to a microcanonical distribution, while entropy increases and converges to Boltzmann's thermodynamic entropy at equilibrium.
 Novel physical consequences of the OQT model and the resulting observable deviations from standard quantum theory are then discussed.
 In Sec.~\ref{Sec3B}, protocols attempting to signal faster than light, using the OQT model are explored and shown to be disallowed.